cesaro/dpu/README.rst

 relevant interleavings and (b) to deterministically replay the program execution.

-DPU assumes that your program is data-deterministic, that is, the only source of non-determinism in an execution is the order in which independent, concurrent statements can be interleaved.
-It also assumes that the program is data-race free.
+DPU assumes that your program is **data-deterministic**, that is, the only source of non-determinism in an execution is the order in which independent, concurrent statements can be interleaved.
 As a result, all sources of non-deterministic execution (e.g., command-line arguments, input files) need to be fixed before running the tool.

+DPU also assumes that the program is **data-race free**, it will not detect data races (I'm currently working on a new version that actually detects them, so stay tunned), and it will not explore executions that "reverse" data races.

-DPU implements optimal and non-optimal unfolding-based Partial-Order Reduction (POR) algorithms extending those presented in our CONCUR'15 paper (`arXiv:1507.00980`_).
+The tool implements optimal and non-optimal unfolding-based Partial-Order Reduction (POR) algorithms extending those presented in our CONCUR'15 paper (`arXiv:1507.00980`_).